 We argue for the right of all Australians not to have that choice dictated to them by of the ethics, morals, or religious beliefs of another.

 We respect the beliefs of all those who find the idea of assisting a suffering person to die to be morally or ethically unacceptable.
-We also accept their right not to participate in, or support, voluntary euthanasia if it conflicts with those beliefs.
+We also accept their right not to participate in, or support, voluntary assisted dying if it conflicts with those beliefs.

 We ask, in return, that they accept the rights of other Australians, who may not share their beliefs, to seek a death that fully reflects the person they have been and the life they have lived – not just in their own eyes, but in the eyes of those who love and care for them.

-Although we see voluntary euthanasia as being essential to our choices, Go Gentle Australia understands that it is just one on a spectrum Australians should be aware of.
+Although we see voluntary assisted dying as being essential to our choices, Go Gentle Australia understands that it is just one end of life option among many of which Australians should be aware.
 These include:

-We do not argue that voluntary euthansia is a substitute for good palliative care.
-However, Palliative Care Australia acknowledges that they “cannot relieve all suffering at the end of life, even with optimal care”.
-This acknowledgement was supported by evidence presented to the Parliament of Victoria’s Inquiry into End of Life Choices.
-In light of this, we do argue that voluntary euthanasia should be available as a choice for those patients whose suffering they cannot relieve.
+We do not argue that voluntary assisted dying is a substitute for good palliative care.
+However, Palliative Care Australia acknowledges that they 'cannot relieve all suffering at the end of life, even with optimal care'.
+This acknowledgement was supported by evidence presented to the Parliament of Victoria's Inquiry into End of Life Choices.
+In light of this, we do argue that voluntary assisted dying should be available as a choice for those patients whose suffering they cannot relieve.

 The aims of palliative care - to alleviate suffering and to make possible a 'good death', both for the dying and their families - are also the aims of Go Gentle Australia.

-2. Advance Care Directives.
-Regardless of whether or not they may ultimately seek voluntary euthanasia, all Australians should be aware of what Advance Care Directives are and how they can work to support their wishes at the end of life.
+Regardless of whether or not they may ultimately seek voluntary assisted dying, all Australians should be aware of what Advance Care Directives are and how they can work to support their wishes at the end of life.
 They are important, also, because in requiring the appointment of an enduring guardian or substitute decision maker, they begin a discussion within families about the often-avoided subject of dying.

 We are working with professionals across all sectors of our community – palliative care workers, nursing unions, individual doctors and their representative groups, cancer support organisations, representatives of the disability community, elderly support groups, Dying With Dignity organisations, political representatives from all parties, legal experts, as well as individuals who are suffering and their families – to shed more light on a subject that, even within the medical community, often remains taboo.